BioDataSage/ff-water-quality/README.md

 * figures
   * vip_plot.png
 * results
-  * pearson_correlation_results.txt - Pearson correlation results between indicators and under-5 mortalityu.
+  * pearson_correlation_results.txt - Pearson correlation results between indicators and under-5 mortality.
 This is the output .txt from code block 2 of water_health_correlation_pipeline.qmd
 * water_health_correlation_pipeline.qmd
   * This is our core pipeline that contains our data scrubber and data manipulation.
 It uses the Quatro medium.
 The medium is capable of interpretting both R and Python allowing each team member to play to their unique strengths.
 ***